Kidney Cancer: Overview

 Once your cancer is staged, your healthcare provider will talk with you about what the stage means for your treatment.
 Ask your healthcare provider to explain the stage of your cancer to you in a way you can understand.

 How is kidney cancer treated?

 Your treatment choices depend on the type of kidney cancer you have, test results, and the stage of the cancer.
 The goal of treatment may be to cure you, control the cancer, or help ease problems caused by the cancer.
 Talk with your healthcare team about your treatment choices, the goals of treatment, and what the risks and side effects may be.
 Other things to think about are if the cancer can be removed with surgery and your overall health.

 Types of treatment for cancer are either local or systemic.
-Local treatments remove, destroy, or control cancer cells in one area.
+Local treatments remove, destroy, or control cancer cells in 1 area.
 Systemic treatment is used to destroy or control cancer cells that may have traveled around your body.
 Surgery, ablation, and radiation are local treatments.
-When taken by pill or injection, targeted therapy, immunotherapy and chemotherapy are systemic treatments.
-You may have just one treatment or a combination of treatments.
+When taken by pill or injection, targeted therapy, immunotherapy, and chemotherapy are systemic treatments.
+You may have just 1 treatment or a combination of treatments.

 Kidney cancer may be treated with:

 - Radiation therapy

 - Active surveillance